 - Ability to work collaboratively in a team environment, with a positive attitude and willingness to contribute wherever needed.

-- Ability to think creatively, adapt activities to meet the needs of different learners, and solve challenges on the fly.
+- Ability to think creatively, shift focus, and solve challenges on the fly as needed.

 - Willingness to maintain the highest safety standards in all aspects of camp and Museum activities.